35 Things to Do in Key West with Kids

 Wander Through the Key West Garden Club

-When you go to Higgs Beach, take the time to check out the Key West Garden Club.
+When you go to Higgs Beach, take the time to check out Key West Garden Club.
 You may hear this garden referred to as the West Martello Tower.
+Volunteers care for the entire garden.

 Experience the Beauty of the Basilica of Saint Mary Star of the Sea